 I was born in Dublin, and grew up during one of Ireland’s very popular economic recessions.
 If you’ve seen the movie Sing Street, it was pretty much like that.
 If you haven’t seen the movie Sing Street, go away and don’t come back until you have.
 You can thank me later.

-I’ve had more jobs than I can remember (literally – I once came across a ‘Sorry You’re Leaving’ card during a declutter, and didn’t recognise a single one of the people who were ‘very sorry to lose’ me and wished me ‘all the best’).
+I’ve had more jobs than I can remember (literally – I once came across a ‘Sorry You’re Leaving’ card during a declutter, and didn’t recognise a single name on it).
 Now I’m a full-time writer, which is the job I’ve been training for all my life.
-The training mainly involved staring into space a lot, fantasising about hot men and daydreaming.
+The training mainly involved staring into space a lot, fantasising about hot men and dreaming up funny, sexy stories in my head.
 I aced it.

 I’m happily single, and lucky to live surrounded by my large extended family, who bring me oodles of joy.
 Other things/people that make me happy include huevos rancheros, whiskey sour, Han Solo, jigsaws, Joni Mitchell and Captain James T. Kirk of the Starship Enterprise.

 My writing role models are Jilly Cooper, and Joan Wilder from Romancing the Stone.